Degenerating abelian varieties via log abelian varieties: The canonical logarithmic structure on toroidal models

 Let $\hat{B}$ be the $\pi$-adic completion of $B$, and $\mc{U}=\mr{Spf}\hat{B}$.
 We have a canonical \'etale morphism $\mc{U}\rightarrow \mc{A}_{\Sigma}$ associated to $U$.
 Since $\mc{A}_{\Sigma}$ is normal and Cohen-Macaulay, so $\mc{U}$ is normal and Cohen-Macaulay, and the ring $\hat{B}$ is normal and Cohen-Macaulay.
 Consider the following commutative diagram

-Since $\pi$ is contained in the radical of $(1+(\pi))^{-1}B$, we have that $(1+(\pi))^{-1}B$ is normal and Cohen-Macaulay by \cite[7.8.3 (v)]{egaIV-2}.
+Since $\pi$ is contained in the Jacobson radical of $(1+(\pi))^{-1}B$, we have that $(1+(\pi))^{-1}B$ is normal and Cohen-Macaulay by \cite[7.8.3 (v)]{egaIV-2}.
 In particular, $B$ is normal and Cohen-Macaulay at $u$.
-It follows the algebraic space $A_{\Sigma}$ is normal and Cohen-Macaulay.
-The regularity part can be proven by similar arguments. \end{proof}
+It follows that the algebraic space $A_{\Sigma}$ is normal and Cohen-Macaulay.
+The regularity part can be proven by a similar argument. \end{proof}

 Now we define a canonical log structure $M$ (resp. $\mc{M}$) on $A_{\Sigma}$ (resp. $\mc{A}_{\Sigma}$) by letting